-- the inclusion in coursework of any material which is identical or similar to material which has already been submitted for any other assessment within the University or elsewhere, for example, submitting the same piece of coursework for two different units (known as self-plagiarism); - unacknowledged incorporation of another person's work; - unacknowledged summarising of another person's work; - unacknowledged and/or unauthorised use of the ideas of another person; - copying the work of another person with or without that person's knowledge or agreement and presenting it as one's own; - the representation of another person's work, without acknowledgement of the source, as one's own; - the submission of collaborative work as entirely a student's own; - the completion of work with another person which is intended to be submitted as a student's own unaided work; - actions which enable another student to access / copy all or part of their own work and to submit it as that student's own unaided work; - the use of third parties and/or websites to attempt to buy assessments or answers to questions set; - gaining access to any unauthorised material relating to an assessment prior to the release date of such information; - the provision of falsified information that has the potential to give a student an unfair advantage. - proceeding with data collections without ethical approval - failures to follow accepted procedures or to exercise due care in carrying out responsibilities for avoiding unreasonable risk or harm to: - o humans; - o animals used in research; and - o the environment; and - the proper handling of privileged or private information on individuals collected during research, including failure to seek appropriate consent and breaking of data protection regulations - submitting all or part of a piece of work for which you have already received credit.
+- unacknowledged incorporation of another person's work - unacknowledged summarising of another person's work - unacknowledged and/or unauthorised use of the ideas of another person - copying the work of another person with or without that person's knowledge or agreement and presenting it as one's own - the representation of another person's work, without acknowledgement of the source, as one's own - the submission of collaborative work as entirely a student's own - the completion of work with another person which is intended to be submitted as a student's own unaided work - actions which enable another student to access / copy all or part of their own work and to submit it as that student's own unaided work - the use of third parties and/or websites to attempt to buy assessments or answers to questions set - gaining access to any unauthorised material relating to an assessment prior to the release date of such information - the provision of falsified information that has the potential to give a student an unfair advantage. - proceeding with data collections without ethical approval - failures to follow accepted procedures or to exercise due care in carrying out responsibilities for avoiding unreasonable risk or harm to: - humans - animals used in research - the environment - the proper handling of privileged or private information on individuals collected during research, including failure to seek appropriate consent and breaking of data protection regulations - submitting all or part of a piece of work for which a student has already received credit - use of materials created by others and passed off as students' own.
+This includes all forms of contract cheating, such as the use of material produced by essay mills or the submission of work produced using generative artificial (AI) - NB: This does not apply to third parties such as Studiosity that have been sanctioned by the University to provide guidance and assistance to students in specific assessment situations, or where the generation of content using artificial intelligence (AI) has been expressly authorised as part of the assessment component. - falsification of data or sources of information that are presented in support of the assessment.